TLS10GC-IP Reference Design

 command> myPOST https://ip:port/upload/pattern/length

-Where ip represent server’s ip address in dot-decimal notation
+Where ip represents server’s ip address in dot-decimal notation

-This command simulates POST method of HTTP to upload data pattern to the server. myPOST function is called to extract the server’s IP address and the server’s port number, initialize network parameters, set registers to start data generator and monitor status.
+This command simulates the HTTP POST method to upload a data pattern to the server. myPOST function is called to extract the server’s IP address and the server’s port number, initialize network parameters, set registers to start data generator and monitor status.
 The sequence of the myPOST function is as follows.

-4) Write the POST HTTP command to UserTxRam and set TLSTxUserWrPtr by writing TLS_TX_WRPTR_REG.
+4) Writes the HTTP POST request to UserTxRam and updates TLSTxUserWrPtr by writing TLS_TX_WRPTR_REG.

-5) Set the data pattern type to USER_TX_PATT_TYPE_REG and the data length to USER_TX_PATT_LEN_REG.
+5) Sets the data pattern type in USER_TX_PATT_TYPE_REG and the data length to USER_TX_PATT_LEN_REG.

-7) Until the remaining data pattern length is zero, indicating that the user logic has completely prepared the desired amount of data for TLS10GC-IP, or the connection is closed.
+7) Until the remaining data pattern length is zero, (indicating all data has been sent), or the connection is closed.
 The transfer speed is computed and displayed on the serial console.

 |